Customer satisfaction is at an all-time high. Customer loyalty is at an all-time low. Why?

 A more complicated reason is that business is just now discovering that satisfaction is no longer the measure of customer success – loyalty is.

 What is a loyal customer?
 One who will create positive word-of-mouth advertising about you, refer other people to do business with you, and fight before they switch from you to a competitor.

 Well, Jeffrey, how do you make customers loyal to you?
 Is it low price?
 No, the second someone offers a lower price, the customer becomes “loyal” to that lowest price.
 There’s more to loyalty than money.
 Money is usually the bait used to lure loyal customers from their present supplier.
 The lower the loyalty, the more they’ll take the bait.

-Loyal occurs if you’re first on the mind of the customer when they want what you sell a satisfied customer is the last to tell you they decided to buy someplace else.
-Loyal, first to know satisfied, last to know.
+Loyal occurs if you’re first in the mind of the customer when they want what you sell.
+A satisfied customer is the last to tell you they decided to buy someplace else.
+Loyal, first to know.
+Satisfied, last to know.
 Hmmmm.

 Sports loyal is when you love one team and HATE their arch rival (their main competition).
 Who loves you?

 Being unusual where usual is expected.
 Changing the boring stuff you do every day to WOW the customer and create atmosphere where the customer “has to” tell others how great it was.
-Fax cover sheet, voice mail, phone greeting, invoices.
+Email, voice mail, phone greeting, invoices.
 Standard stuff you change to SET the new standard.